any-docs/css/content/guides/custom_functions_and_mixins/using_custom_functions/index.md

 }
 ```

 After the `@function` syntax, we define a name for the function: `--half-opacity`.
-This must be a {{cssxref("&lt;dashed-ident>")}} type — it must start with a double-dash, and is case-sensitive.
+This must be a `&lt;dashed-ident>` type — it must start with a double-dash, and is case-sensitive.
 The function name is immediately followed by a set of parentheses (`()`) and a set of curly braces (`{}`).

 > [!NOTE]
-> If multiple CSS functions are given the same name, the function in the stronger cascade {{cssxref("@layer")}} wins.
+> If multiple CSS functions are given the same name, the function in the stronger cascade `@layer` wins.
 If all of them are in the same layer, the function defined last in the source order wins.

 Inside the curly braces is the function **body**, which is where the function logic is defined.
-This can contain multiple declarations, including custom properties (which will be locally scoped to the function body), at-rules such as {{cssxref("@media")}}, and the [`result`](/en-US/docs/Web/CSS/Reference/At-rules/@function#result_2) descriptor.
+This can contain multiple declarations, including custom properties (which will be locally scoped to the function body), at-rules such as `@media`, and the [`result`](/en-US/docs/Web/CSS/Reference/At-rules/@function#result_2) descriptor.
 The value of the `result` descriptor is evaluated to determine the value returned by the function.

 Here, we are setting `result` to the value `0.5`: the `--half-opacity()` function will always return `0.5`.